-Let $f_n \in \BP_d$ be the quasi post-critically finite realizing $\mathcal{T}$ constructed as above.
-Using standard quasi-conformal surgery argument (Cf. Theorem 5.7 in \cite{Milnor12} and \cite{BrannerFagella14}), we show: \begin{lem} We can modify $f_n$ so that it satisfies the Proposition \ref{prop:rt}. \end{lem} \begin{proof} Let $f_n \in \BP_d$ be constructed as above.
-Then $f_n$ has the correct rescaling limit at the periodic orbits, we need to modify the dynamics on the aperiodic vertices to get the desired rescaling limits while keeping the rescaling limits on periodic points unchanged.
-Assume $\delta(\p) \geq 2$, and consider the case where $v$ is an aperiodic point with $f(v) = \p$.
-The other aperiodic points can be proved using the same argument.
+Let $f_n \in \BP_d$ be the quasi post-critically finite sequence realizing $\mathcal{T}$ constructed as above.
+Using a standard quasi-conformal surgery argument (cf. \cite[Theorem 5.7]{Milnor12} or \cite{BrannerFagella14}), we show: \begin{lem} We can modify $f_n$ so that it satisfies the Proposition \ref{prop:rt}. \end{lem} \begin{proof} Let $f_n \in \BP_d$ be constructed as above.
+Then $f_n$ has the correct rescaling limit at the periodic orbits, we need to modify the dynamics on the strictly pre-periodic vertices to get the desired rescaling limits while keeping the rescaling limits on periodic points unchanged.
+Assume $\delta(\p) \geq 2$, and consider the case where $v$ is a strictly pre-periodic point with $f(v) = \p$.
+The other strictly pre-periodic points can be treated using the same argument.